BrianCotter/SobelC/Readme.txt

 ------------------------- Instructions ---------------------
 Part 1:
-Note: File named "mri.pgm" must be in the same directory as source code files to read.
+Note: File named "cake.pgm" must be in the same directory as source code files to read.

 Instructions to compile (all files):
 $ make

-This generates the lab1 executable file, run with:
+This generates the sobel executable file, run with:
-$./lab3 mri.pgm
+$./sobel

-Passing "mri.pgm" argument tells the program you want to run Part 1.
+Passing "cake.pgm" argument tells the program you want to run Part 1.

 Output image files are added to the current directory;